peter88213/timeline-view-tk/docs/template/README.md

 - The application reads the timeline data from a csv file and displays it on a resizable window.
 - Events can be defined with a specific date or with an unspecific day.
+- For the specific date, the Gregorian calendar is used.
+  Only positive dates with years between 0001 and 9999 are accepted.
 - For the day zero, you can define a reference date, so that events with unspecific dates can be placed on a calendar scale.
 - You can increase and reduce the time scale.